Once you've tasted the real deal, you won't want to go back to industrial imitations.

 Cook and food campaigner Suzanne Wynn is the editor of Food Culture for the Campaign for Real Farming.

-Recipe © Suzanne Wynn.
+Recipe text © Suzanne Wynn.

 Reproduction prohibited without written agreement of the copyright holder.